js-collection/xhr-perfect-model/README.md

 - Remember to change your api base root the class in place of the [`http://yoursitewithapi:YOURPORTNUMBER/`](https://github.com/js-collection/xhr-perfect-model/blob/development/xhr-classic.js#L2) placeholder.
 - Remember to register your api into the class in place of the [`connectors_ENDPOINT_SECTOR`](https://github.com/js-collection/xhr-perfect-model/blob/development/xhr-classic.js#L175) placeholder.
 You can registre infinite api sectors.
-<br><br>

-## *️⃣ What it do:
-SYNC ASYNC IN SHORT: Sync and Async scripts are both the same but the first it's liniear and much simple to undestanding.
+- SYNC ASYNC IN SHORT: Sync and Async scripts are both the same but the first it's liniear and much simple to undestanding.
 Instead, the async offer more possibilities and rapidity to execution, but need to be encapsulated into an async function wrapper and inside have more complex syntax...
 For someone the async rappresent a [chaos and hard programming style](https://www.google.com/search?q=async+it%27s+too+complex&oq=async+it%27s+too+complex&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg80gEJMTA3MTdqMGo0qAIAsAIA&sourceid=chrome&ie=UTF-8#ip=1) but, again, for other one, Sync is not good because can encurred in a ["callback hell"](https://www.google.com/search?q=what%27s+callback+hell&oq=callback+hell+what&gs_lcrp=EgZjaHJvbWUqCAgBEAAYFhgeMgYIABBFGDkyCAgBEAAYFhge0gEIMzY3OGowajeoAgCwAgA&sourceid=chrome&ie=UTF-8)... it's a choose.<br><br>

-Anyway...<br><br>
+## *️⃣ What it do:
+This is a simplest, but complete, model to make client side walkie talkie ( it's a method to send and receiving information to/from server ) restful system.
+<br><br>
+So, in shor, you collect the data from form or function, put it in the class, the class "transfer" via a presetted xhr protocol the data and waiting a response from it.
+When the response reached it's served to you.
+In the same time, if you have a progression ( an exemple a big json or files ) you can get it easly ( it's all just presetted ;) ).
+That's the piece of cake.
+<br><br>
 You can use all you want into the form, or not use the form with a complete new custom function, it's not important!
 This asset make a simple class as  preset for a web restful data (text, file or text json) transferts... not else.
 <br><br>